Patriots’ Day 2026

 Our museums are largely in historic homes; please be mindful of the spaces as you move through.
 Visitors with large bags may be asked to leave them at the front desk.

 Hancock-Clarke House and Munroe Tavern are equipped with a designated handicap parking spot.
 Both Buckman Tavern and Munroe Tavern are fully accessible to most wheelchairs.
 We regret that only the first floor of the Hancock-Clarke House is accessible; a video tour of the second floor is available for visitors who cannot navigate stairs.
+Further information is available on our accessibility page.
 Please call our office at 781-862-1703 for any accessibility questions.